pontem-network/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 - The safest dependency is, of course, to an `immutable` package.
-This is guaranteed to never change, including its transitive dependencies (modulo the Aptos framework).
+This is guaranteed to never change, including its transitive dependencies (modulo the Pont framework).
 In order to evolve an immutable package, the owner would have to introduce a new major version, which is practically like an independent new package.
 Currently, major versioning would have to be expressed by naming (e.g. `module feature_v1` and `module feature_v2`).